eieste/django-mail-system/docs/source/docs/mailfactory.rst

     </html>

 Register this Template in Database.
-You can use the ``Home › Mailsystem › Mail templates`` Adminpage You can create an MailTemplate with the following settings:
+You can use the ``Home › Mailsystem › Mail templates`` Adminpage You can create a MailTemplate with the following settings:

 **Add mail template**
 - **Name:** Default Template